Selectorate theory: Overview

 In selectorate theory, three groups of people constrain leaders.
 These groups are the nominal selectorate, the real selectorate, and the winning coalition.
 The nominal selectorate, also referred to as the interchangeables, includes every person who has some say in choosing the leader (for example, in an American presidential election, this is all registered voters).
 The real selectorate, also referred to as the influentials, are those who really choose the leaders (for example, in an American presidential election, the people who cast a vote for one of the candidates).
 The winning coalition, also referred to as the essentials, are those whose support translates into victory (for example, in an American presidential election, those voters that get a candidate to 270 Electoral College votes).
 In other countries, leaders may stay in power with the support of much smaller numbers of people, such as senior figures in the security forces, and business oligarchs, in contemporary Russia.

 The fundamental premise in selectorate theory is that the primary goal of a leader - regardless of secondary policy concerns - is to remain in power.
-To remain in power, leaders must retain support from every member of their winning coalition.
+To remain in power, leaders must retain support from every member essential to the success of their winning coalition.
 When the winning coalition is small, as in autocracies, the leader will tend to use private goods to satisfy the coalition.
 When the winning coalition is large, as in democracies, the leader will tend to use public goods to satisfy the coalition.

 In The Dictator's Handbook, Bueno de Mesquita and Smith state five rules that leaders should use to stay in power: